Hazelnuts --> Heart Healthy

 Hazelnuts --> Rich in Antioxidants

-Antioxidants wipe out damaging free radicals in the body and help prevent major disease and illness like cancer and heart disease.
+Antioxidants wipe out damaging free radicals in the body and help prevent major diseases and illnesses like cancer and heart disease.

 Hazelnuts have many vitamins and minerals that are powerful antioxidants.